pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 1.3 Firmware Upgrades
 =====================

-The next suggested step will be upgrading the firmware, as we are constantly making improvements and adding new features to it.
+We **strongly recommend** you to upgrade your firmware to the latest version as we are constantly making improvements and adding new features.
-Download the :ref:`upgrader tool<firmware_upgrade>`
-and follow the instructions on screen.

-We strongly recommend you to upgrade your firmware to the latest version.
 Here are the download links to the update tool.
 Please download the appropriate one for your OS and follow the instructions on the screen.

 - `Windows <https://software.pycom.io/findupgrade?product=pycom-firmware-updater&type=all&platform=win32&redirect=true>`_.
 - `MacOS <https://software.pycom.io/findupgrade?product=pycom-firmware-updater&type=all&platform=macos&redirect=true>`_ (10.11 or higher).
 - `Linux <https://software.pycom.io/findupgrade?product=pycom-firmware-updater&type=all&platform=unix&redirect=true>`_ (requires dialog package).

+Previous versions of firmware are available for download on the `Pycom website <https://www.pycom.io/support/supportdownloads/>`_.

 .. image:: images/firmware-updater-screenshot.png
     :alt: Firmware upgrader